oshea-michael/student_projects/README.md

 The Yandex program focuses on training students in skills needed to begin a career in Data Science.
 This most significantly focuses on the use of Python and a number of different libraries and approaches, as well as on the development of statistical analysis and critical thinking skills.
 For more detailed information, please see the project descriptions below.

+###### Note: All projects were completed in Russian.
+I have written english descriptions at the beginning of each project, but I do not intend to translate everthing that is written in each project.
+If, for whatever reason, you would like a project translated, please contact me.

 ## Projects:
 1. Comparison of Listening Habits of Music Service Users in Two Different Cities
 2. Analysis of Factors Influencing Lendees' Ability to Pay Back Debt